euanelrick/Dirty_Data_Project/README.md

 Task 4 is an analysis of popular Halloween candy.

+Task 5 is an analysis of how people scored on a survey which measured how much people align with right wing authoritarian beliefs.

 Each task folder follows the same structure:

 - A raw_data folder consisting of the original unaltered data sets